 We thought we heard strange rumbling noises but dismissed them at this point.

-We walked much further down the corridor and found what was once individual patients bedrooms and decided once again to try and call out and see if there was to be any paranormal activities.
+We walked much further down the corridor and found what was once individual patient's bedrooms and decided once again to try and call out and see if there was to be any paranormal activity.
 We decided to split up as there were neighbouring bedrooms so Wayne and Mike went into one and Lorraine and myself into another.

 The boys had the sound recording equipment and we held on to the video camera.
 Lorraine called out and again we heard the rumbling noises that seemed to get louder.
-Lorraine asked if there was a spirit presence would they show themselves - either by making a sound, by touching one of us, to throw something or by showing themselves in light form.
+Lorraine asked if there was a spirit present would they show themselves - either by making a sound, by touching one of us, throwing something or by showing themselves in light form.

 We heard a knock.

 Lorraine called out to the boys and asked if it was them but they but they said it was not them.

 We explored further and found a reasonable sized ward which would have slept approximately eight patients.
 The curtain rails were hanging from the ceiling and debris all over the floor.